 Mohamed Fahmy (right)

-A third Al Jazeera journalist, Australian Peter Greste, was deported earlier in February.
+A third Al Jazeera reporter sentenced with them, Australian Peter Greste, was freed on Feb.
+1 and deported.

 The three were sentenced to between seven and 10 years on charges including spreading lies to help a terrorist organisation — a reference to the Muslim Brotherhood.

 The court’s decision comes ahead of an investment conference in Sharm al-Sheikh scheduled for March, which authorities hope will help improve Egypt’s image, which has been damaged by one of the fiercest security crackdowns in its modern history.

 President Abdel Fattah al-Sisi’s human rights record has come under scrutiny since he, as army chief, toppled Islamist president Mohamed Mursi in 2013 after mass protests against his rule.
 He says Egypt faces a tough, prolonged campaign against violent insurrectionists.

 Sisi has said that he wished the journalists had been deported and not put on trial.

 The courtroom erupted in applause after the judge read his decision.

 Fahmy’s fiancee, Marwa Omara, weeping and hugging journalists in the courtroom, said: “Thank you Egypt for doing the right thing … I am happy.
 For the last year I haven’t been able to sleep.”

 Mohamed said on his Twitter account, @Bahrooz: “I AM FREE”